-Millions of consumers who want to buy homes have less than perfect credit and they often want to know if there is way they can take advantage of today’s low interest rates and buy a home.
+Millions of consumers who want to buy homes have less than perfect credit and they often want to know if there is the way they can take advantage of today’s low interest rates and buy a home.
 The quick answer is it depends.

 First off, anyone can buy a home with bad credit if they are paying cash.
 Many consumers do not have the luxury of paying cash to buy a home so I will provide information on obtaining a mortgage with bad credit.

 Government loans, including FHA insured, are popular mortgage loans for consumers who have credit issues.
 FHA does not set minimum credit scores, the lenders who grant FHA loans do.
-In today’s market, many lenders require a 640 FICO score to approve a FHA mortgage loan.
+In today’s market, many lenders require a 640 FICO score to approve an FHA mortgage loan.
 If you do not have a 640 FICO score, you may still be in luck.
 I have heard of some lenders approving FHA mortgages with a 580 FICO score.

 If your credit score needs some help, take action.
-There is a great deal of resources available on steps to increase your credit score.
+There is a lot of resources available on steps to increase your credit score.
 You can get free information from the FTC or contact a professional company like CureMyScore.com for help.
 By taking action to improve your credit score, you can qualify for the home of your dreams and take advantage of today’s low mortgage rates.